 Abstract:

 Otoliths are commonly used to discriminate between fish stocks, through both elemental composition and otolith shape.
 Both otolith elemental composition and shape are multivariate datasets which are suitable for use within a multivariate generalised linear model (MGLM) framework, yet MGLMs have never been applied to otolith data.
-Here we apply MGLMs to a case study of Channa striata (Striped Snakehead) in India and show that when using a tweedie error distribution, MGLMs meet all assumptions and are appropriate for both otolith shape and elemental composition data, giving similar results to a random forest analysis method.
+Here we apply both a traditional distance based PERMANOVA and MGLMs to a case study of Channa striata (Striped Snakehead) in India.
+We demonstrate that otolith elemental data and combined otolith elemental and shape data violate the assumption of homogeneity of variance of PERMANOVA and may give misleading results, while the assumptions of the MGLM with Tweedie distribution are shown to be satisfied. and are appropriate for both otolith shape and elemental composition data.
 Consistent differences between 3 groups of C. striata were identified using both otolith shape, otolith chemistry and a combined otolith shape and chemistry dataset.
 This suggests that there are at least 3 stocks of C. striata in India and future management considerations should be made at a regional scale.
 The MGLM method is widely applicable and could be applied to any multivariate otolith shape or elemental composition dataset.

 Keywords: